November 6, 2017

 Litt said that patients with burns over 40 percent or more of their body typically require sedation for the first three weeks of care.
 During this time, their wounds are cleaned and the deeply burned tissue is removed.
 The burns are covered with long-acting antibiotic dressings until the patient’s body can withstand multiple skin graft procedures.
 Depending on the severity of the burns, even a partial recovery may take more than a year.

 “Mr. Perkins is doing very well considering how badly he was burned,” Litt said.
 “He spent six weeks in our burn center.
-After discharge, he received additional care at Rusk Rehabilitation Center to get his strength back.
+After discharge, he received additional care at Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, to get his strength back.
 Now he is home getting stronger and better every day.”

 “I’ve got a long way to go, but I feel very lucky,” Perkins said.
 “I’ve been told it will take about a year for me to regain 90 percent of the function I had before.
 Although I beat the odds by surviving, it didn’t need to happen in the first place.
 What I’d like to say to everyone is, ‘Don’t use gas to start a fire.
 It takes just one time to end up with an injury that has lifelong consequences.’”